 May I email the exam to a specified account?

-Yes - but ONLY after you have completed the exam, and saved the final version to your machine and to an external disk.
+Yes - but ONLY after you have completed the exam, and saved the final version to your machine and to a thumb drive.
 The Computer Use Policy prohibits opening the Internet while taking the exam.

 Are all exams to be uploaded to MyLaw?